-Environmental Control & Monitoring · Water Use License Applications · Aquatic Assessments
+• Environmental Control & Monitoring • Water Use License Applications • Aquatic Assessments

-• The appointed ECO must be e advised of the construction start date, before any activities commence on site so that the ECO can perform a pre-commencement inspection and plan for environmental awareness training of construction workers. • The ECO should be permitted t to view all relevant documentation and may request plans such as the approved Stormwater Mar nagement Plan.
-Porformanco Indicator A qualified ECO and Environmental Auditor is appointed prior t to the commencement of ar ny construction activities renormance indicator (including pre-construction set-up activities) on site.
+The appointed ECO must be e advised of the construction start date, before any activities commence on site so that the ECO can perform a pre-commencement inspection and plan for environmental awareness train ing of construction workers.
+The ECO should be permitted to o view all relevant documentation and may request plans such as the approved Stormwater Mar agement Plan.
+Performance Indicator A qualified ECO and Environmental Auditor is appointed prior to the commencement of ar ny construction activities 1 enormance indicator (including pre-construction set-up activities) on site.

-Objective 2: Detailed Design and Site Layout Plan 7.2. . .
+7.2.
+Objective 2: Detailed Design and Site Layout Plan

 Impact Management Objective: To compile a detailed design and site layout plan that adheres to the recommendations of the BAR Report and any additional conditions which may be included in the Environmental Authorisation.

 Substantial deviation from the conceptual layout plan may result in: Non-compliance with the Environmental Authorisation during construction.
 Triggering of additional listed activities not authorised in the Environmental Authorisation.
-An increase in the severity of the impacts identified and assessed in the BAR or may result in new impacts not previously assessed and not provided for in the EMPr, resulting in environmental degradation.
+Potential impact to avoid • An increase in the severity of the impacts identified and assessed in the BAR or may result in new impacts not previously Potential impact to avoid assessed and not provided for in the EMPr, resulting in environmental degradation.
 Visual disturbance.
-Poor stormwater management as a result of poor planning, can exacerbate impacts and result in additional non-compliances.
-Impact Management Outcome Development is compliant with recommendations of the BAR and t he EMPr.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period General: The final detailed design &amp; layout must adhere to the conceptual layout assessed in the BAR process.
-The final detailed design &amp; layout must adhere to any conditions of the Environmental Authorisation (EA).
-The Garden Route Gateway Plaza (Pty) Ltd / Consulting Engineer During design phase Design Considerations: • Ensure that the proposed development is sensitive to the natural beauty and consider the following aspects when planning the development.
+Poor stormwater management as a result of poor planning, can exacerbate impacts and result in additional non- compliances.
+Impact Management Outcome Development is compliant with recommendations of the BAR and the EMPr.

+IMPACT MANAGEMENT ACTIONS

+Mitigation measure Responsible party Time period General: The final detailed design &amp; layout must adhere to the conceptual layout assessed in the BAR process.
+The Garden Route Gateway Plaza (Pty) Ltd / Consulting Engineer During design phase The final detailed design & layout must adhere to any conditions of the Environmental Authorisation (EA).
+Design Considerations: Ensure that the proposed development is sensitive to the natural beauty and consider the following aspects when planning the development.